 Files and folders in a single area of the Content Collection can't share identical names.

-Based on the permissions you have for a file or folder, you may see the following options in the item's menu.
+Depending on the permissions you have for a file or folder, you may see the following options in the item's menu.

 If you don't see one of these options, they may be disabled for that file or folder.
 Select Edit Settings in the item's menu to change the available options.